Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 How Much Does Septic Add-On Coverage Cost in 2026?

 The good news: septic add-ons are relatively affordable compared to the cost of an actual repair.
-Septic add-ons typically run $4 to $15 per month, with premium tiers running higher.
-The table below shows what major home warranty providers charge in 2026.
+Septic add-ons typically run $4 to $15 per month across major providers, with some premium tiers running higher.
+The table below shows what major home warranty companies charge in 2026.

 Provider Septic Add-On Cost (2026) Coverage Highlights

-American Home Shield ~$5 to $25/month Ejector pump repair plus one tank pumping per term, up to $500 per agreement term
+American Home Shield ~$4.99 to $5/month Ejector pump repair plus one tank pumping per term; sits under the $50,000 annual aggregate limit

-First American Part of optional add-on Full septic system add-on available
+First American Part of optional add-on Sewer/septic line from foundation to tank/connection

-Base plan premiums across providers in 2026 typically range from about $30 to $100 per month, depending on the company and plan, with service fees most commonly running $75 to $150 per claim.
-For a full pricing breakdown, see our home warranty cost guide.
+Base plan premiums across providers in 2026 average about $73 per month according to NerdWallet, with a broader range of roughly $30 to $100 per month depending on the company and tier.
+Service fees most commonly run $75 to $150 per claim, with a national average of about $108.45.
+For a full pricing breakdown, see our home warranty cost guide and a deeper dive on home warranty plan comparisons.

 Coverage Limits to Watch For